jmerle/competitive-companion/README.md

 [![Mozilla Add-on Rating](https://img.shields.io/amo/rating/competitive-companion.svg)](https://addons.mozilla.org/en-US/firefox/addon/competitive-companion/)
 [![License](https://img.shields.io/github/license/jmerle/competitive-companion.svg)](LICENSE)

-A browser extension which parses programming problems from various online judges and sends them to various tools.
-Capable of parsing problems and contests and extracting the data necessary to solve the problem like the example testcases and the time and memory constraints.
+A browser extension which parses programming problems from various online judges (like Codeforces and UVa) and sends them to various tools (like CHelper and Hightail).
+Capable of parsing problems and contests and extracting data like the example testcases and the time and memory constraints.

 ## Supported tools
 - [CHelper](https://plugins.jetbrains.com/plugin/7091-chelper)